rosalindfranklininstitute/RedLionfish/README.md

 ## Installation

+Please note that in order to use OpenCL GPU accelerations, PyopenCL must be installed.
+The only feasible way to get it working is to install it under a conda environment.

 Run:

 `python setup.py develop`

 or download and place in appropriate folder ready to be used.
 Make sure that it is reachable by python.

+### Install in conda environment

+Download the conda package .bzp

 ## Coding